-Solano Community College Financial Aid Office evaluates all three standards along with specific institutional policies to determine a student's eligibility.
+Solano Community College Financial Aid Office evaluates all three standards along with specific institutional policies to determine a student's eligibility for financial aid.
 Satisfactory Academic Progress (SAP) will be evaluated at the end of each semester.
 Each SAP evaluation includes both the semester and cumulative GPA and pace of progression completion rate.